Is Your Model Really A Good Math Reasoner? Evaluating Mathematical Reasoning with Checklist: Conclusion

 \section{Conclusion}

-In this paper, we contend that if a model really understands a problem, it should robustly apply to various tasks and variations of that problem.
-Based on this premise, we introduce \textbf{\textsc{MathCheck}}, a well-designed checklist for testing task generalization and reasoning robustness, along with an automatic tool for swiftly generating checklist for most math datasets. \textbf{\textsc{MathCheck}} allows the research community to clearly observe model performance across different dimensions, yielding more comprehensive and objective evaluation results.
-Using \textbf{\textsc{MathCheck}}, we develop \textbf{\textsc{MathCheck-GSM}} for textual reasoning and \textbf{\textsc{MathCheck-GEO}} for multi-modal reasoning, and evaluate these using 20 LLMs and 11 MLLMs.
-Most of the models exhibit similar scores across each cell on the checklist.
-Notably, exceptions are found with some math task-specific models and likely benchmark-tailored models, which exhibit artificially elevated performance on the original benchmarks.
-Compared to the previous mainstream benchmarks, \textbf{\textsc{MathCheck}} more accurately aligns with the authentic reasoning abilities.
-We encourage researchers and developers to adopt such more holistic benchmarks in evaluating the mathematical reasoning abilities of AI systems.
+In this paper, we argue that if a model really understands a problem, it should be able to successfully solve various tasks and variations of that problem.
+Based on this insight, we introduce \textbf{\textsc{MathCheck}}, a well-designed checklist for testing task generalization and reasoning robustness.
+To this end, we also propose an automatic tool for efficiently generating checklist for most of math reasoning datasets.
+Our proposed \textsc{MathCheck} allows the research community to clearly observe model performance across different dimensions, yielding more comprehensive and objective evaluation results.
+Using \textsc{MathCheck}, we develop \textbf{\textsc{MathCheck-GSM}} for textual reasoning and \textbf{\textsc{MathCheck-GEO}} for multi-modal reasoning.
+In the experiments, we evaluate massive (M)LLMs and conduct detailed analysis of model behaviors on \textsc{MathCheck}.
+Subsequently, we reveal that the evaluation on \textsc{MathCheck} is much closer to the true reasoning abilities than previous benchmark datasets (e.g., GSM8K and Geometry3K).
+Finally, we also show the potential of applying \textsc{MathCheck} paradigm to other reasoning tasks such as commonsense reasoning and code generation.
+We hope our practice and observation can constitute a significant stride towards better reasoning benchmark paradigm.